 SUBMITTING WRITTEN NOTICE OF THE WITHDRAWAL OF CONSENT.
-I ACKNOWLEDGE THAT HEALTH/MEDICAL REC ORDS, ONCE SHARED WITH THE PUBLIC SCHOOLS, WILL BE EDUCA ATION RECORDS UNDER FEDERAL EDUCATION RECORD LAWS (FERPA) AND MA Y NOT BE PROTECTED BY THE HIPAA PRIVACY RULE.
-I ALSO UNDERSTAND THAT REFUSAL TO CONSENT TO THE EXCHANGE OF INFORMATION DESCRIBE ED ABOVE WILL NOT AFFECT ACCESS TO HEALTHCARE.
-DDINE MANE - PRINT NAME PARENT/GUARDIAN DATE SIGNATURE PARENT/GUARDIAN , FARENT/GUARDIAN

-The section below must be completed by the student's treating physician to verify a health or medical reason that prohibits the student from wearing a face covering in the school building and/or on school grounds or to identify possible accommodations for the student to wear a face covering within the school building or on school grounds.
-Upon completion, this form must be provided by the treating physician directly to the Public Schools, care of [insert contact name] at [address]. prior to completing an MUST consult with school health supervisory personnel this form.
-The contact information for the school health supervisory tter (COVID-19 Liaison at Public Schools) is: Medic al Verification Yes No the I have consulted with school health supervisory personnel regarding student's ability to wear a face covering due to a verified medical or health reason. □ studer nt to After consultation with school health supervisory personnel, I have determined that reasonable accommodations would permit the wear a face covering for parts or all of the school day.
-If yes, to the a bove question: student to wea ined that the following reasonable accommodations would permit the ar a face covering during the school day (examples include, without covering breaks at specified intervals, use of face shield when a is contraindicated, use of bandana or looser fitting face covering): □ entire : : After consultation with school health supervisory personnel, I have determined that the student cannot wear a face covering during the school day due to a verified medical or health reason. diagnosed with the following medical condition(s) that prevent the a face covering at all times during the school day: ų.
+I ACKNOWLEDGE THAT HEALTH/MEDICAL RECO ORDS, ONCE SHARED WITH THE PUBLIC SCHOOLS, WILL BE EDUCA TION RECORDS UNDER FEDERAL EDUCATION RECORD LAWS (FERPA) AND MAY / NOT BE PROTECTED BY THE HIPAA PRIVACY RULE.
+I ALSO UNDERSTAND THAT REFUSAL TO CONSENT TO THE EXCHANGE OF INFORMATION DESCRIBE D ABOVE WILL NOT AFFECT ACCESS TO HEALTHCARE.
+PRINT NAME PARENT/GUARDIAN DATE SIGNATURE PARENT/GUARDIAN waatina ah at [address].
+The treating physician MUST consult with school health supervisory personnel prior to completing this form.
+The contact information for the school health supervisory personnel for this matter (COVID-19 Liaison at Public Schools) is: Medi cal Verificatio on Yes No the I have consulted with school health supervisory personnel regarding student's ability to wear a face covering due to a verified medical or health reason. □ stude ent to After consultation with school health supervisory personnel, I have determined that reasonable accommodations would permit the wear a face covering for parts or all of the school day.
+If yes, to th ne above question: student to limitation, t ermined that the following reasonable accommodations would permit the wear a face covering during the school day (examples include, without face covering breaks at specified intervals, use of face shield when a ing is contraindicated, use of bandana or looser fitting face covering): • □.
+After consultation with school health supervisory personnel, I have determined that the student cannot wear a face covering during the

-Public Schools along with this Me bove diagnosis MUST be submitted to tedical Verification Form.
-By signing below, I verify that the ab- professional knowledge. ove information is accurate to the best of m Signature of Treating Physician Date
+Documentation supporting the above diagnosis MUST be submitted to the Public Schools along with this Medical Verification Form.
+By signing below, I verify that the above information is accurate to the best of my professional knowledge.